Chart Color Schemes

 The level of general health in Esperance Surrounds is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Esperance Surrounds shows superior health outcomes for both younger and older age groups, with low prevalence rates for common health conditions.
+Esperance Surrounds exhibits superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.

-Approximately 55% (~2,427 people) have private health cover, a notably high rate.
+Approximately 55% (~2,427 people) have private health cover, which is significantly higher than other areas.
 The most prevalent medical conditions are arthritis (7.3%) and asthma (7.1%).
-A majority of residents, 72.2%, report no medical ailments, compared to 68.9% in the Rest of WA.
-Esperance Surrounds has 15.5% (682 people) aged 65 and over, lower than the 18.2% in the Rest of WA.
-Senior health outcomes are above average, mirroring the general population's health profile.
+A total of 72.2% of residents claim to be free from any medical ailments, compared to the Rest of WA's 68.9%.
+Esperance Surrounds has a lower elderly population (aged 65 and over), with 15.5% (682 people) compared to the Rest of WA's 18.2%.
+Despite this, health outcomes among seniors are above average, mirroring those of the general population.

 Frequently Asked Questions - Health